Zim95/rest-container/README.md

 This REST API is specific to Browseterm.
 It can only create containers with images supported by browseterm.

+# Supported Image Names
+- We have mentioned that this REST API is specific to browseterm.
+- It can only create containers with supported image names.
+- Here are the supported image names:
+    1. ubuntu

 # Run on Docker
 - First build the image:
     ```